 The Three Stooges short You Nazty Spy! (which came out a few months before The Great Dictator) had Moe as Hailstone, leader of Moronica and Larry and Curly standing in for Goebbels and Goering respectively.
 It also spawned a sequel, I'll Never Heil Again. ("Quit yer Stalin!")
 With The Three Stooges being Jews in Real Life.

-The government in V for Vendetta is very Nazi-like.
+The government in V for Vendetta is just as Nazi-like as it was in the graphic novel.
 Also, the leader's name, "Adam Sutler", sounds too similar to "Adolf Hitler" to have been a coincidence, especially when you consider that in the comic the film was based on (see above), his name was "Susan."

 The film version of Pink Floyd's The Wall features extended sequences of the main character's dreams/hallucinations of himself as the head of a Neo-Nazi group.